ISDuBA/ISDuBA/docs/filter_expr.md

 # Filter expressions

-When searching using ISDuBA's advanced search function, or when using queries, ISDuBA supports filter expressions to narrow down the advisories, documents or events you are looking for.
+When searching using ISDuBA's advanced search function, or when using queries, manageable via the cogwheel on the search page, ISDuBA supports filter expressions to narrow down the advisories, documents or events you are looking for.

 To do this you have to chain **conditions** in a [reverse polish notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation) form.